LLNL/umap-apps/external/HavoqGT/README.md

 - MPI
 - CMake 2.6 or more.

-Since HavoqGT is not a read-only application, the write-protect support for userfaultfd() must be supported on the system.
+HavoqGT creates, analyzes, modifies, and saves graphs.
+To support this usage, the write-protect feature of userfaultfd() must be available on the system's Linux kernel.

 # Build